-Thyroid associated orbitopathy (TAO, formerly called thyroid eye disease TED) is described on the sites above.
+Thyroid associated orbitopathy (TAO, formerly called thyroid eye disease TED) is described.
 However, there has been tremendous progress in understanding the condition which is very important and not emphasised.

-First, there are changes in the cells in the orbit, (the area around the eye).
-The fat cells and muscle cells develop additional 'TSH receptors', and there are antibodies to these.
-This is the 'autoimmune' stage of the disease.
+Second, there are changes in the cells in the orbit, (the area around the eye).
+The fat cells and muscle cells develop additional 'TSH receptors', and when stimulated by the TSAB, the number of fat cells increases.

-The third stage: the swollen muscles that move the eye cannot work, and the eyes may point in different directions, causing double vision.
+The fourth stage: the swollen muscles that move the eye cannot work, and the eyes may point in different directions, causing double vision.

 These stages represent 'active disease'.
 With treatment, or even without treatment over about two years on average, the 'autoimmune' phase ends and the antibodies reduce.
 But the tissues remain swollen, and the 'thyroid eye' appearance of the eyes can remain.
 This is the 'inactive' or 'hydraulic' or 'stable' stage.

 Eye 19 Recently, antibodies to the IGF1R (IGF 1 receptor) have also been found to be involved.
 In addtion, the bwoel flora (bacteria in the bowel) are different in TED patients , and this difference may contribute to the condtion.

 Smoking increases the TSH receptors in the orbit, and this increases the condition.
 TAO is up to 7 times worse